wizzense/lab-automation/README.md

   - [x] ip
   - [x] OS
   - [x] etc
-- [ ] automate 'launch' w/ controller script (that will run the install/downloads and everything else, etc)
+- [x] automate 'launch' w/ controller script (that will run the install/downloads and everything else, etc)
+  - [ ] Still need to implement download of ISOs and all that
+  - [ ] automate download of common OS ISOs and save in location specified in hosts.conf ISOLocation
+    - [ ] and configure in kickstart script
 - [ ] Create a PS module to reduce compelxity of auto-setup and config
-- [ ] Mirror with powershell w/ python (eventually add support of proxmox)
+- [ ] Mirror powershell w/ python (eventually add support of proxmox)
 - [x] Automate installation and configuration of hyper-v on Primary PC and Work PC
   - [ ] need to make repo/configs aware of primary vs work PC
   - [ ] automate installation of tanium